This post may contain affiliate links.

 If you look to your left you will, however, see a fresco by Paolo Uccello, the Equestrian Monument to Sir John Hawkwood, which was painted in 1436.

-Painting the cupola was a huge undertaking and Vasari died before it was completed, so Federico Zuccari took over.
-From such a height it all looks very pastoral and heavenly, but the most famous bit is actually the gruesome devil-laden scenes of Hell, where naked bodies are being torn apart, flayed, attacked with pitchforks and carted off by horrible horned creatures.
+From such a height the ceiling painting looks pastoral and heavenly, but the most famous bit is actually the gruesome devil-laden scenes of Hell, where naked bodies are being torn apart, flayed, attacked with pitchforks and carted off by horrible horned creatures.

 It’s quite frightening, just very hard to see.